 PDR Editions of Renaissance Choral Music are produced from the original or facsimiles, which typically were printed in part-book format - where each voice part was published separately.
-In most cases, we include not only the full score in modern notation but also the individual parts.
-For an example see the samples page.
+In most cases, we publish not only the full score in modern notation but, upon request, we can include the individual parts in mensural notation.
+For an example see the Sample Pages tab above.
 Great care is taken to ensure that the intention of the composer is reflected in the final copy.
 In keeping with this goal, the editions are produced with minimal editorial additions.
 Phrasing, articulation, and dynamics are left to the musicality and interpretation of the director and performers.

 A page from Gesualdo's

 Secondo libro dei Madrigali a cinque voce - 1594